Tracking your sleep? Why your forehead is the optimal location for a sensor.

 Those who suffer from sleep disorders like sleep apnea are often encouraged to sleep on their sides, and studies show that this is the best sleeping position to help alleviate sleep disorders like sleep apnea.
 The challenge with using a motion tracker for this purpose is whether or not a device at the end of your arm can accurately gauge what position you are sleeping in.

 Conversely, the ultra-compact yet powerful Beddr SleepTuner combines PPG and accelerometer technology to accurately record oxygen levels, stopped breathing events (a symptom of sleep apnea) sleep position, heart rate, and sleep duration.
-Because the Beddr SleepTuner is worn in the center of the forehead, you can move naturally in bed as you sleep without disrupting the data collection or getting tangled up in technology.
+Because the Beddr SleepTuner is worn in the center of the forehead, you can move naturally in bed as you sleep without disrupting the sleep sensor’s data collection or getting tangled up in technology.

 Whether you’re curious about sleep position and heart rate, or blood oxygen levels and stopped breathing events, the Beddr SleepTuner can help you measure what matters most to you with clinical grade accuracy.